jayCleverly/jayCleverly/README.md

 - 👋 Hi, I’m @jayCleverly
 - I'm interested in becoming a full stack engineer after I finish a software engineering degree.
+- I currently run a small web development buisness for small companies wanting to have an online presence.
 - I like to create projects for all areas in computing, with web development being a key favourite.
 - I hope you find my projects interesting!